OUR TEAM

 LINA FRANCO ACHURY — ASSOCIATE DIRECTOR OF RESEARCH AND DEVELOPMENT

 Lina Franco Achury completed multiple Bachelor Degrees in Microbiology and Chemistry, a PhD in Biochemistry as well as a Postdoctoral position in Immunotherapy.
-She currently serves as the Associate Director of Research & Development for Seneca Therapeutics where she is currently leading the armed construct program and the multiple IV programs.
+She currently serves as the Associate Director of Research & Development for Seneca Therapeutics where she is currently leading the TEM8 program, the armed construct program, the multiple IV program and companion diagnostic program.
 Prior to joining Seneca Therapeutics, Ms. Franco Achury led pre-clinical and pharmacological studies for different leading programs using a variety of murine mouse models including osteosarcoma and melanoma at Oncomyx Therapeutics.
 Ms. Franco Achury is a multifaceted scientist with experience in research and drug discovery in oncolytic virotherapy, using a variety of technical skills in immunology, biochemistry and molecular biology to design and analyze animal studies.

 CONSULTANTS